Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/02-super_sampling_rate_fir/MultiKernel/README.md

 ![missing image](../Images/GraphOutput4Kernels.jpg)

-The top graph reflects the outputs where the abscissa is the time at which this output occured.
+The top graph reflects the outputs where the abscissa is the time at which this output occurred.
 The four frames are clearly localized; there is no output for a number of clock cycles.
 On the bottom graph, a zoom on the output is displayed and the filter impulse response is recognizable.

 After simulation the simulator displays the raw throughput at the input and output ports: